Outburn-IL/foob-docs/configuration.md

 The default installation package is supplied with the simple Business Process, named FumeBusinessProcess.
 It is capable of calling a single FumeTransformOperation, getting the transformation result (FHIR resource) back, and calling FumeStoreOperation.

-### Applying FUME mapping to incoming data streams
+### Applying FUME mappings to incoming data streams

 Each FUME mapping transformation stored on the FUME server has a unique code.
 This crucial parameter allows the FUME plugin business logic to apply a specific transformation rule to each incoming data stream.